-suchipi asked: Ever since all my friends moved away for college, I've had a craving for in-person social interaction I can't satiate.
+suchipi said: Ever since all my friends moved away for college, I've had a craving for in-person social interaction I can't satiate.
 As a result, I've become too clingy to some of my closer friends and even gotten into awkward situations where I developed crushes on them.
 How can I maintain friendships when those friends aren't obligated to come to school every day and see me?

 I think most people have their own difficulties adjusting to life after high-school.
 Social life as an adult is quite different; you probably won’t see all the people you want to see as often as you did as a teenager.
 It can be depressing as a result.